Mature Masculine

 Surrendering to higher authority requires:

 Recognizing limits: The King knows his perspective is limited.
-He doesn't assume his way is the only way or the best way.
+He does not assume his way is the only way or the best way.

 Letting go: The King releases his personal agenda when it conflicts with higher good.
-He doesn't cling to his way when a better way emerges.
+He does not cling to his way when a better way emerges.

-Discernment: The King distinguishes real higher authority from false authorities that would diminish him.
+Discernment: The King separates real higher authority from false authorities that would diminish him.
 Not everything that claims authority deserves it.

 Humility: The King remains teachable and open to correction.